The

 of the culture/Matrix, pose a threat to the

 financial and political dominators.
-The hippies terrified the guardians
+The hippies taunted the guardians

-of propriety, because they challenged people to drop out, to assert identities
+of propriety, by challenging people to drop out, to assert identities

 Cannabis,

-or marijuana, is a milder psychedelic drug that also seems to juvenilize
+or marijuana, is a milder psychedelic drug also embraced by the hippy counterculture and that also seems to juvenilize

 consciousness.
 As such it provides another potential window into the extraterrestrial